 Different Types of Providers

 Some providers focus on VoIP systems and services.
-Others include VoIP as part of a broader offering that includes unified communications (UC) solutions or IT security services.
-Others might also offer VoIP hardware, such as providing handsets that a company’s employees would use on-site.
+Others include VoIP as part of a broader offering that provides unified communications (UC) solutions or IT security services.
+Others might also offer VoIP hardware, such as giving handsets that a company's employees would use on-site.

 5 Steps to Follow When Choosing a VoIP Provider